 The troops of Villatte, Darmagnac, Rouget, and Paris, covering the other broken divisions, had to execute a very difficult manœuvre-a continuous retreat by successive lines of battalions, harassed all the way across the plateau by gun-fire -for the British horse artillery followed them close-and pressed by infantry whenever they stayed too long in a position.
 Wellington remarks, 'the enemy retreated at first in admirable order, taking advantage of the many good positions which the country offered him.
 The losses, however, which he sustained in the continued attacks of our troops, and the danger with which he was threatened by General Hill's movement, soon accelerated his pace, and the retreat at last became a flight, with his troops in the utmost confusion1.'
 This is well borne out by French narrators, 'Before reaching the high road the troops, obliged to use narrow muddy by-paths, or to strike across country, with all arms mixed up, and the enemy's guns thundering in their rear, experienced a crisis of disorder.
 The confusion was augmented when it became known that Hill's corps was pressing up the high road.
-The moment was critical, the hurry grew more urgent, and the army experienced a long period of disunion and disorder which nothing could prevent2.'
-In this
+The moment was critical, the hurry grew more urgent, and the army experienced a long period of disunion and disorder which nothing could prevent, In this condition it poured across the plateau and down the high road, towards the all-important bridge behind it at Sault de Navailles.
+Harispe and Villatte brought up the rear, making intermittent stands; the van was led by the disbanded battalions of Foy and Taupin, which had never been properly rallied since their defeat on the Dax chaussée.
+The only serious fighting was at the village of Sallespisse, when the disordered French troops coming down from the plateau passed into the high road.
+Some of Villatte's men made an obstinate attempt to hold the village, and had to be evicted by the Black Watch, who were leading the advance of the 6th Division, not without considerable loss to the attacking party.

-2 Lapène, p.
+&lt;sup>2 Lapène, p.
 266.